How to Grow More with Greenhouse Maintenance

-As Autumn approaches, many gardeners are putting their tools and gloves away in preparation for the long wait until spring.
+With the arrival of autumn, many gardeners prepare to put their tools and gloves away in preparation for the long wait until spring.
 However, greenhouse owners are continuing to diligently tend to their plants in expectation of the harvest still to come.

 As with all things in life, the amount of effort you put into starting and maintaining a project will directly affect the results.
-Greenhouses are not self-maintaining environments so, in order to keep plants healthy and achieve the best results possible, you will need to expend some effort to keep your greenhouse in top condition.
+Greenhouses are not self-maintaining environments so, in order to keep plants healthy and achieve the best results possible, you will need to expend some effort to keep your planthouse in top condition.
+The best way to do that is by cleaning both inside and out.
+Here’s how…

-• Remove any debris from the area around your greenhouse and sweep away any fallen leaves or built up dirt.
+• Start by removing any debris from the area around your greenhouse and sweep away any fallen leaves or built-up dirt.

-• Wash the outside with warm water and a sponge.
+• Wash the outside glass with warm water, mild eco-friendly detergent and a sponge.
+If you don’t have a safe cleaning solution, you can always prepare a homemade glass cleaner by mixing warm water with white vinegar.
 To clean the roof of your greenhouse, use a mop or a sponge with an arm which can be extended.
 If you don’t have one, attach your sponge to a broom handle or bamboo cane.

 • Clean beneath the window panel joints with a hose to remove any hidden dirt.